circuitnet/CircuitNet/README.md

 ## Citation

-If you think our work is useful, please feel free to cite our [paper](https://www.sciengine.com/SCIS/doi/10.1007/s11432-022-3571-8)😆 .
+If you think our work is useful, please feel free to cite our [paper](https://ieeexplore.ieee.org/document/10158384)😆 .

 ```
-@article{chai2022circuitnet,
-    title = {CircuitNet: An Open-Source Dataset for Machine Learning Applications in Electronic Design Automation (EDA)},
+@ARTICLE{10158384,
-    author = {Chai, Zhuomin and Zhao, Yuxiang and Lin, Yibo and Liu, Wei and Wang, Runsheng and Huang, Ru},
+  author={Chai, Zhuomin and Zhao, Yuxiang and Liu, Wei and Lin, Yibo and Wang, Runsheng and Huang, Ru},
-    journal= {SCIENCE CHINA Information Sciences},
-    volume={65},
-    number = "12",
-    pages={227401-},
-    year = {2022}
+  journal={IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems},
+  title={CircuitNet: An Open-Source Dataset for Machine Learning in VLSI CAD Applications with Improved Domain-Specific Evaluation Metric and Learning Strategies},
+  year={2023},
+  doi={10.1109/TCAD.2023.3287970}}
 }
 ```